Tony-gh123/Data-Wrangling-Python-SQL-Churn-Data-Analysis/README.md

 ## Late Payments & Retention

-Payment timeliness is one of the strongest early signals of member commitment versus dropout risk.
-Proactively addressing late payments (e.g., reminders, payment plans, or in-person collection at check-ins) could help recover at-risk members before cancellation.
-More importantly, collecting payments is crucial for members considered overall late in their payment behavior.
+Payment behavior is one of the clearest early signals of member commitment.
+Late payments not only create operational strain but also strongly predict early dropout.
+Proactively addressing payment issues through reminders, flexible plans, or check-in interventions can help recover at-risk members before cancellation.

 - **Late payments are a red flag**: Members with a history of paying more than half their bills late have a churn rate of 97.5% within the first 105 days of their membership.

 - **On-time payers are far more stable**: Only 12.6% of consistently on-time members cancel within the same period.

-Note: Late payment behavior is considered to half of their payments made late.
 <br>

 <img src='Images/payment_churn.png' alt='payment_churn' width='450'/>

 ## Cancellation Reasons & External Factors

-While our data indicates strong predictors of cancellations, our data also shows canceled members (e.g female, 40, Standard M2M, 196 check-ins, canceled due to relocation) with strong engagement patterns.
+While our data indicates strong predictors of cancellations, our data also shows churned members (e.g female, 40, Standard M2M, 196 check-ins, canceled due to relocation) with strong engagement patterns.
 This suggests high engagement doesn’t always prevent churn and are due to external factors like relocation.

 Below is the most common reasons for cancellations according to the voluntary exit survey.
 <br>